Skip to Content

 Wherever you choose, make sure to block some time away for your daily self-care routine and spend some time on your own – check out my unique tips below.

-Although you get 3 copious meals and 2 coffee breaks that will fill your stomach for good at some vineyards, that’s not the case everywhere.
+Although you get three copious meals and two coffee breaks that will fill your stomach for good at some vineyards, that’s not the case everywhere.

-Getting your own food usually requires having a car,so that you could get to local shops nearby.
-Honestly, that’s too much hustle.
+Getting your own food usually requires having a car so that you could get to local shops nearby.
+Honestly, that’s too much hassle.

-That’s why I strongly recommend you find a place where food and lodging is provided.
+That’s why I strongly recommend you find a place where food and lodging are provided.

 Did you miss my tips on how to find the best grape picking jobs in France?
 Scroll back to the previous chapter 🙂